Why Do I Feel Stuck in Life?

 Feeling stuck does not always mean something is broken or failing.
 Sometimes everything looks fine from the outside and yet nothing has the feeling of forward movement.
 That particular kind of stuck — where the problem is not crisis but absence — is often the hardest to explain.

-This starts a personal thread Lucid Oracle can remember and build on over time.
+Lucid Oracle can remember this thread and build on it.

 A visual of still water reflecting clouds, symbolising the absence of movement beneath a calm surface.